Residence Halls

 • Former site of the Sheraton Syracuse University Hotel and Conference Center

-• Being rennovated into a residence hall Summer 2024, opening Fall 2024
+• Being renovated into a residence hall Summer 2024, opening Fall 2024

 First-Year Students